Enquiry Form

 Empowering your exploration.
 Redefining the limits.

-The lastest generation of Holotomography – Tomocube HT-X1 – utilizes a low-coherence light source.
+The latest generation of Holotomography – Tomocube HT-X1 – utilizes a low-coherence light source.
 This groundbreaking advancement unlocks label-free 3D and 4D quantitative live cell imaging on diverse multi-well plates with improved resolution and free of laser-induced speckle noise.

 The new system works well with a wide range of biological samples, including confluent cell sheets and thick specimens.
 It provides not only high-content 3D visualization but also quantitative data for individual cells and their intracellular structures, such as the volume, surface area, and dry mass.